MissVeronica/UM-Login-Status-Validation/README.md

 Invalid account_status values also with default error text "An error has been encountered" and URL err='status value'.

 ## Installation
-Install to your child-theme’s functions.php file or use the “Code Snippets” plugin:
+Install the source.php file to your child-theme’s functions.php file or use the “Code Snippets” plugin:

 https://wordpress.org/plugins/code-snippets/